flyve-mdm/glpi-plugin/_posts/static/2018-02-01-installation-wizard.md

 <img src="{{ '/images/picto-warning.png' | absolute_url }}" alt="Careful!" height="16px"> Keep in mind the type of file you download, to unpack a tarball see the [commands listed above](#commands).

-Here is the link to the [Fusion Inventory Documentation](http://fusioninventory.org/documentation/).
+For more information, check the [Fusion Inventory Documentation](http://fusioninventory.org/documentation/).

 ### Flyve MDM plugin